 - Foam is generally more flexible than rubber.
 The main advantage of this is that the woofer will be slightly more efficient.

 - In general, foam is slightly cheaper than rubber which means that the cost of producing it is lower.

-While you can replace surround sound foam with rubber foam and it’s a good idea because rubber will last much longer, however, always keep the disadvantages of using rubber.
+While you can replace surround sound foam with rubber foam and it’s a good idea because the rubber will last much longer, however, always keep the disadvantages of using rubber.
 Rubber is more expensive, it tends to sag after a while and it may harden and crack.
 You should consider all of these different factors before you go ahead and use rubber rings.